GovTechSG/purple-a11y-desktop/Test.md

 # Testing

 ## Functional Testing
-Functional testing was conducted for the happy flow of the desktop app for Purple A11y.
+Functional testing was conducted for the happy flow of the desktop app for Oobee.
 The test cases were written using Microsoft Playwright, which is an end-to-end testing framework that has its own test runner Playwright Test.

 ### How to run test cases
 1. Run the following command to build the application before running the tests.